 Butterworth Railway Station Contact Telephone Number:

 04 - 3312796

-You can book any tickets for travel within Peninsular Malaysia and Singapore online at the KTM website.
-Click here for more details.
+You can book any tickets for travel within Peninsular Malaysia and on to Singapore online at the KTM website with the exception of the Butterworth Komuter Trains.

 Or you can also use an online ticketing agent who offer the same tickets, but with a small admin fee usually added to the ticket price.

 Please Note : As the International Express Train is no longer travelling to Butterworth, tickets for this Thai Railways train are no longer sold from the KTM office or Butterworth Station.

 Tickets are now only available from the station at Padang Besar where the train now terminates / originates.